Chris Hugo, CEO of GovData

 British businesses interested in supplying to the government and public sector need to move quickly to avoid being locked out of future procurement opportunities for up to 7 years.
 This means that businesses could be required to wait until 2026, before the next iteration of this framework is released.

 A perception still exists amongst many small business owners that government contracts tend to find their way into the laps of large organisations.
 This has often discouraged these businesses from taking their place at the table.

-There is little doubt that the SME Agenda has created an incentive and single route to market for SMEs, so how can this opportunity be maximised?
+There is little doubt that the British business Agenda has created an incentive and single route to market for British businesses, so how can this opportunity be maximised?

 Small business owners don’t have the luxury of employing specialist bid teams, unlike many of the bigger boys.
 What’s more the framework submission process is often viewed as complicated or complex, due to their lack of knowledge and experience in this area.
 Time also translates into cost, and for many it comes down to a simple ‘risk vs reward’ scenario.